Mindful Proclamations: Studying Failed Movements

 Last week, I got a call from a consultant who lamented the “failure of all those management movements.”
 As usual in these conversations, the caller went on to explain how his particular idea was what leaders and managers really needed.

-That type of lament seems increasingly common in literature about the need for “transforming organizations” and “transforming society.”
+That type of lament seems increasingly common in the literature about the need for “transforming organizations” and “transforming society.”
 I think the lament is simplistic and even reckless.

 There have been many major movements and models in management, e.g., scientific management, management by objectives, quality circles, Total Quality Management, Business Process Re-Engineering, One-Minute Managing, Self-Managed Teams … the list goes on.